eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 Although I might use writing assistants which are particularly powered by LLMs to enhance my vocabulary and refine my drafts.
 I guarantee that the use of AI and LLMs in my posts is minimal and are only used for writing refinement *(unless there is an absolute other reason why I must)*.
 I want to express my insights in a well-articulated manner, and I believe I can be a more well-articulated person if I use those tools to improve the way I convey my notions.
-It is the exact point of why I decided to start blogging in the first place.
 Conversely, writing forces me to read more.

 That said, you might see some grammatical errors, inconsistencies, and slip-ups in my posts.